 Crowns can be made from a variety of materials including metal alloys, ceramics, or porcelain.

-Some reasons that your dentist might recommend a dental crown include:
+Some reasons that your cosmetic dentist in Wilmington, NC might recommend a dental crown include:

 - You have a cavity that is too large for a traditional filling.